Super Smash Bros. in esports: Competitive format

 Games played using competitive rules are generally played with lives (known as "stocks" in-game), with the timer set, and items turned off.
 It is played either Double-elimination format, or a double-elimination bracket seeded from pools.

-The original Super Smash Bros. starts with four stocks and an eight-minute time limit (with the time limit being modded in due to the base game not providing a time limit option); Melee and Project M likewise start with four stocks and an eight-minute time limit; Brawl starts with three stocks and an eight-minute time limit; 3DS/Wii U with two and a six-minute time limit; and Ultimate with three stocks and a seven-minute time limit.
+The original Super Smash Bros. starts with four stocks and an eight-minute time limit (with the time limit being modded in due to the base game not providing a time limit option); Melee and Project M likewise start with four stocks and an eight-minute time limit; Brawl starts with three stocks and an eight-minute time limit;Wii U with two and a six-minute time limit; and Ultimate with three stocks and a seven-minute time limit.

 If the time runs out, the winner is determined by whoever has more stocks left; if both players have the same number of stocks, then winner is determined by whoever has the lower damage percentage.
 If both players have the same number of stocks and amount of damage, then, depending on the tournament, the whole match must be played again, or a shorter match with a single stock each is played.
 In competitive play, Sudden Death is usually ignored should the match end in a tie.

 Pausing can disrupt the gameplay; thus, if a player pauses while in the middle of a match to gain an advantage, then that player must forfeit a stock or the game.
 In stricter tournaments, the player must forfeit a stock regardless of advantage (or lack thereof), though the pause function is usually disabled in these tournaments.
 To facilitate this, each game in the series starting with Melee includes a ruleset option to toggle pausing on or off.

 Most matches are played in best-of-three game sets.
 Best-of-five sets are played anywhere from top 32 to grand finals.

+Comparison of sizes between 3 stages commonly used in competitive Ultimate: Battlefield in red, Pokémon Stadium 2 in green, and Smashville in blue.
+The smaller rectange represents the boundaries of the game camera, wheras the larger rectangle represents the "blast zone" where stocks are taken.